Clever Laziness

 Juan Villela

 My fondest childhood memories are of me going on exciting family trips while I spent them glued to my GameBoy.
 I can recall the triumphant feeling of finishing A Link to the Past DX while visiting the Grand Canyon.
-And the only reason I remember going there is that my batteries ran out.
-However, life came at me hard and I sort of lost interest in gaming.
+And I only remember going there because my batteries ran out.
+However, life hit me hard, and I lost interest in gaming.

-We each bought the first thing that was trending at the time that fit our interests.
-She got Animal Crossing and I got Breath of the Wild.
+We each bought the first thing trending at the time that fit our interests.
+She got Animal Crossing, and I got Breath of the Wild.
 We were hooked.
 Every possible moment was spent glued to the Switch.
-Because they were different games, we frequently shared what we were doing.
-This excitement turned up to 11 when we bought Mario Kart and started playing online together.
+Because they were different games, we frequently shared with each other what we were doing and our experiences.
+This excitement was turned up to 11 when we bought Mario Kart and started playing online together.
 There was a lot of screaming but so much fun as well.

 And that’s how it’s been for the last couple of years.
-We don’t play as intensely as before, we do play often enough.
-I’ve re-discovered my love for JRPGs and am currently deep into Xenoblade Chronicles.
+We don’t play as intensely as before, but we do play often enough.
+I’ve re-discovered my love for JRPGs and am deep into Xenoblade Chronicles.
 I also resurfaced a nostalgia for my childhood gaming days.
-And thought maybe I should do something about it and hunt down the stuff I used to play with when I was a kid
+Maybe I should do something about it and hunt down the stuff I used to play with as a kid.

 And that’s it.
 That’s the post.
-I honestly just wanted to share my re-found excitement for gaming.
-I’m sure that by the end of the year I’ll have a couple more retro systems and an overpriced CRT TV.
+I wanted to share my newfound excitement for gaming.
+I’m sure I’ll have a couple more retro systems and an overpriced CRT TV by the end of the year.

 See Also